anachary/zig-ai-inference-engine/docs/INTERACTIVE_CHAT_FLOW.md

 These numbers are learned during training and capture relationships between words.

-### Step 4: Processing Through Neural Network Layers ✅ **NOW WITH REAL MATH!**
+### Step 4: Processing Through Neural Network Layers - **REAL IMPLEMENTATION COMPLETE**
 Your tokens now go through 24 identical processing layers using **actual mathematical operations** with the real model weights.
-Each layer does two main things:
+Each layer performs sophisticated computations:

-#### A. Multi-Head Attention Mechanism ✅ **REAL IMPLEMENTATION**
+#### A. Multi-Head Attention Mechanism - **COMPLETE WITH KV CACHING**
-The AI looks at all words in your sentence and figures out which words are most important for understanding each other word using **real matrix multiplication**:
+The AI looks at all words in your sentence and figures out which words are most important for understanding each other word using **real matrix multiplication** and **efficient KV caching**:

 ```
 When processing "machine":